 If your insurance premiums go up, you may find it more difficult to cover the costs of your auto insurance policies, which may also make it difficult or impossible to keep your car on the road.
 For this reason, it is of utmost importance that you take steps to clear your name of the accusations against you.

-Can You Challenge a CA Vehicle Code §22350 Violation?
+Challenging a CA Vehicle Code §22350 Traffic Ticket

 You may be able to challenge the CA Vehicle Code §22350 violations you are accused of by showing that:

-- Your speed was considered reasonable and safe under the prima facie speed limit
+- Your actual speed was considered reasonable and safe under the prima facie speed limit.

-Your attorney can carefully examine the evidence in your case to determine how to best approach your defense.
+Your attorney can carefully examine the evidence in your case to determine how to approach your defense best.

-Generally, by showing that you had a good cause for traveling at whatever rate of speed you were traveling at, or providing the court with evidence that police made mistakes or errors in handling your stop, you may be able to avoid being found in violation of California Vehicle Code §22350.
+Generally, by showing that you had a good cause for traveling at whatever rate of speed you were traveling at or providing the court with evidence that police made mistakes or errors in handling your stop, you may be able to avoid having to pay the traffic ticket or facing additional penalties.

 Is CA Vehicle Code §22350 a Criminal Offense?